RidwanAz/Darey.io_Devops_Project/Ansible_Automate_Project/project10.md

 ## Implementing Ansible For Automation

 ### Step 1: Install and Configure Ansible on EC2 Instance
-- Launch an instane and name it Jenkins-Ansible.
+- Launch an instace and name it Jenkins-Ansible.
+We will install and configure jenkins and ansible on this instance.
 - Create a new repository call ansible-config-mgt.
 This repository will be connected to jenkins pipeline and also store ansible files
 - Install Ansible